 }

-Provide a function to convert from WC to pixel space for a vec3 position.
-This is accomplished by subtracting the camera origin followed by scaling with the mWCToPixelRatio.
+Define a function to convert from WC to pixel space by subtracting the camera origin followed by scaling with the mWCToPixelRatio.
 The 0.5 offset at the end of the x and y conversion ensure that you are working with the center of the pixel rather than a corner.

 Camera.prototype.wcPosToPixel = function (p) { // p is a vec3, fake Z